Voluntary Services

 Where will I be volunteering and for how long?

-The volunteering role will be mutually agreed between yourself and the Volunteer Co-ordinator.
+The volunteering role will be mutually agreed between yourself and the Voluntary Services Co-ordinator.
 The choice will be based upon current vacancies and your personal interests, skills, experience, preferences and availability.
 All of our projects are established to enhance the experience of our service users and the days and times that projects run are organised to best meet their needs.

-Will I receive training and expenses?
+Will I receive training?

-Please note, volunteers cannot use their voluntary role to fulfill study requirements for a qualification.
-You might be interested in doing an apprenticeship with us, or finding out more about what training we can offer medical students.
+Please note, volunteers cannot use their voluntary role to fulfil study requirements for a qualification.
+You might be interested in doing an apprenticeship with us, more information can be found at Apprenticeships | Northumberland, Tyne and Wear NHS Foundation Trust (cntw.nhs.uk) or you can email the apprenticeships team on: [email protected]

-What do staff say about volunteers?
+What do people say about volunteering at CNTW?

 It seems that the simple kindness shown by people who have no motive other than a wish to give their time, helps our service users feel valued and less isolated.